TPZ-CORE/tpz_stables/README.md

 1. When opening the zip file, open `tpz_stables-main` directory folder and inside there will be another directory folder which is called as `tpz_stables`, this directory folder is the one that should be exported to your resources (The folder which contains `fxmanifest.lua`).

 2. Add `ensure tpz_stables` after the **REQUIREMENTS** in the resources.cfg or server.cfg, depends where your scripts are located.

+## Features

+We provide you all the following features:

+__Horses:__

+1. Horse Training
+2. Horse Taming.
+3. Horse Bags, Brushing & Feeding actions.
+4. Horse Outfit Components.

+__Wagons:__

+1. Wagon Wheel Repairs — The required jobs will be able to repair the destroyed wagon wheels.
+Once the wagon is stored, the system checks which wheels are broken or not, in order to spawn the wagon the next time with the correct destroyed wheels.
+2. Wagon Storage, Wardrobe, Store and Repair actions.
+3. Wagon Outfit Components.

 ## Commands